 Once you know you can't resolve the matter yourself, the next step is to determine whether arbitration, mediation or heading to court will be the best process for you.
 If you have an attorney, discuss your options with them.
 Otherwise, check out our FAQs for helpful tips on deciding whether to head to court, mediation or arbitration.

 Laura Engelhardt has been resolving disputes all her life.
 She keeps her calm in high-pressure situations and knows how to reduce tension so agreement can be achieved.
 Laura spent 11 years helping corporations apply the law to fact and knows how to sort through complicated issues.
-She earned a J.D. from Stanford Law School and has extensive experience with financial regulation, bankruptcy and commercial disputes.
+She earned a J.D. from Stanford Law School and has extensive experience with community disputes, financial regulation, bankruptcy and commercial disputes.

 It doesn't matter what kind of case you have.
 The best arbitrators are experienced listeners, who are smart, analytical, and open-minded.
 Finding someone knowledgeable about the law and capable of sorting through the facts is not easy - but we can help!